 It is estimated that in Connecticut, one in seven households is struggling to put food on the table.
-There are more than 520,000 people in Connecticut at risk of hunger every year.
+There are nearly 520,000 people in Connecticut at risk of hunger every year.
 These are people from all walks of life – children, working parents, seniors, people with disabilities, etc.

 Connecticut Food Bank tries to reach everyone in need through nearly 700 community-based food programs, such as soup kitchens, food pantries and shelters, but we know we need to do more.

 - In 2013, Connecticut Food Bank distributed more than 20 million pounds of food to people in need in six of the state’s eight counties.

 - In Connecticut, nearly one child in five under age 18 is hungry or food insecure.

 - Seventy-five percent of the households that receive emergency food assistance in Connecticut live below the poverty line.